Emergency Preparedness Information

 Depending on the emergency, local officials may recommend sheltering in place as opposed to evacuation.
 These links provide more information about these procedures:

-Preparedness information for businesses may be found on the Virginia Department of Emergency Management - Business Resources page.
+Preparedness information for businesses may be found on the Virginia Department of Emergency Management Website.

 Residents in the extreme western portion of Caroline County fall within the designated 10 mile emergency protective zone of the North Anna Nuclear Power Station.
 Although the risk is very low, the County regularly plans for and drills for radiological emergencies.
 These links provide additional information on what to do in the event of a plant emergency: